sbrycebarker/todoapp/README.md

+# todoapp

-# todoapp was built in order to apply baisic CRUD operations, also to learn authentication with passport-auth0
+An app built in order to apply baisic CRUD operations knowledge and to learn authentication with passport-auth0

+# Built with
+* AngularJs
+* Bootstrap
+* postgreSQL
+* NodeJs
+* FontAwesome
+* Auth0
+* Express